kyma-project/kyma/docs/compass/08-01-tutorial.md

 type: Tutorial
 ---

 This tutorial presents the basic flow in which you manually register an external Application's API into Compass and expose it into the Kyma Runtime.
-In the Kyma Runtime, you then create a lambda that calls the `order-service` API.
+In the Kyma Runtime, you then create a lambda that calls the Application's API.
 While going through this tutorial, you will navigate between two UI views:

-- Compass UI, where you create connections between Applications, Runtimes, and Scenarios
+- Compass UI, where you create connections between Applications, Runtimes, and scenarios
 - Kyma Console UI, where you manage resources used in your Application, such as services, lambdas, and bindings

 ## Prerequisites